ppy/osu-wiki/news/2025/2025-11-11-resurrection-cup-2025-results.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/37455438">eili</a></p>

 In some ways yes, but in others not really.
 For things to work well, either the producer or the vocalist needs to have experience.
 When both sides are new to lyric writing, vocal composition, and mixing, the results often fall flat.
-Melodies end up out of range, lyrics don’t materialize, and the mix doesn’t showcase the voice.
-And a vocalist is only as strong as the song they’re on; if the mix makes them sound bad, it reflects poorly, even if it’s not their fault.
+Melodies end up out of range, lyrics don't materialize, and the mix doesn't showcase the voice.
+And a vocalist is only as strong as the song they're on; if the mix makes them sound bad, it reflects poorly, even if it's not their fault.

 That said, getting involved does give vocalists the chance to add original songs to their portfolio.
 But it usually requires more than just singing: you might need to topline, edit your own vocals, contribute to lyrics, or be comfortable singing over instrumental demos.
 Even for me, that can be a challenge.
-Another factor is that rhythm game songs (like osu! tracks) aren’t mixed with the vocalist as the centerpiece, the beats and gameplay usually take priority.
-So it won’t necessarily showcase you the way a traditional pop track might.
-For that reason, I don’t think it’s the best springboard for a career, since the focus will never fully be on the vocalist.
+Another factor is that rhythm game songs (like osu! tracks) aren't mixed with the vocalist as the centerpiece, the beats and gameplay usually take priority.
+So it won't necessarily showcase you the way a traditional pop track might.
+For that reason, I don't think it's the best springboard for a career, since the focus will never fully be on the vocalist.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/12840110" style="background-image: url('/wiki/shared/avatars/Phreel-2.jpg')"></a>